whitneyburton/portfolios/README.markdown

 ## Outcomes

-Portfolio evaluations have three possible outcomes:
+Portfolio evaluations have four possible outcomes:

 * *PROMOTED* - your portfolio demonstrates a successful fulfillment of expectations and you may move on to the next module or graduate